Kessel Dermatology logo

 Skin Cancer Surgery

-Skin Cancer Surgery services offered in Hamilton Square, Mercer and Trenton County area, New Jersey
+Skin Cancer Surgery services offered in Hamilton Square, Trenton, and Mercer County area, New Jersey

 If you have changes in moles or other signs of skin cancer, you may need skin cancer surgery.
 At Kessel Dermatology, our board-certified and licensed dermatology providers can identify cancerous spots and remove them immediately during an in-office procedure.
 They use various techniques, including excisions and Mohs surgery, to eliminate cancerous tissue and prevent it from spreading elsewhere.
-Call the offices in Hamilton Square, Mercer and Trenton County area, New Jersey, to schedule a consultation for skin cancer surgery or book an appointment online today.
+Call the offices servicing the Hamilton Square, Trenton, and Mercer County areas in New Jersey, to schedule a consultation for skin cancer surgery or book an appointment online today.

 Skin Cancer Surgery Q & A